matthaneburger/snyk-demo/README.md

 ## What is this project about?

-- This is an e-commerce app that will demo several open source elements for the Snyk Solutions Engineering Interview Panel Presentation.
-The skeleton was pulled from the GitHubs of both Udemy / 1codingguy.
-This project was built intentionally vulnerable to demonstrate how to use the Snyk platform to secure those vulnerabilities.
+- This is an e-commerce app emulating my favorite sports organization online store that will demo several open source elements for the Snyk Solutions Engineering Interview Panel Presentation.
+The skeleton was pulled from the GitHubs of both Udemy / 1codingguy and heavily modified by myself to showcase how the Snyk Platform can help facilitate security within multiple integration points within the SDLC.

 ## What technologies were used?